openstack/openstack-manuals/doc/config-reference/source/block-storage/volume-encryption.rst

 Create an encrypted volume
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the OpenStack dashboard (horizon), or the :command:`cinder`
+Use the OpenStack dashboard (horizon), or :command:`openstack volume
-command to create volumes just as you normally would.
-For an encrypted volume,
+create` command to create volumes just as you normally would.
+For an
-pass the ``--volume-type LUKS`` flag, which denotes that the volume will be of
+encrypted volume, pass the ``--type LUKS`` flag, which specifies that the
-encrypted type ``LUKS``.
-If that argument is left out, the default volume
+volume type will be ``LUKS`` (Linux Unified Key Setup).
+If that argument is
-type, ``unencrypted``, is used.
+left out, the default volume type, ``unencrypted``, is used.

 #.
 Source your admin credentials: